 Committee Attendance.
-Graduate School policy requires that the student's entire doctoral PhD Committee attend the Prelim Exam.
+Graduate School policy requires that the student's entire doctoral Ph.D.
+Committee attend the Prelim Exam.
 In order to pass the exam, the student may receive no more than one failing vote from among the members of the examining committee.

-Substitute Committee Members.
-Graduate School policy allows a maximum of one member of your Examining Committee to be someone who is not a regular member of your PhD Committee.
-This situation sometimes arises when one of your regular PhD Committee 14 members is on sabbatical leave or is impossible to schedule.
-In this situation, the Chair of PhD Committee (faculty advisor), in consultation with the Program Director should appoint a proxy.
+Substitute Committee Members: Graduate School policy allows a maximum of one member of your Examining Committee to be not a regular member of your Ph.D.
+Committee.
+This situation sometimes arises when one of your regular Ph.D.
+Committee members is on sabbatical leave or is impossible to schedule.
+In this situation, the Chair of Ph.D.
+Committee (faculty advisor), in consultation with the Program Director should appoint a proxy.
 This appointment must be done in writing (an e-mail message to the Graduate Program Director is needed).